 Birthday Special: Five most unforgettable feats of Ajit Agarkar

-An Indian pacer steaming in and bowling with a speed in excess of 140 was a dream in the ’90s and early 2000s.
-In the timeframe between Javagal Srinath-Venkatesh Prasad and Zaheer Khan-Ashish Nehra-L Balaji etc. Mumbai’s Ajit Agarkar emerged as a bowler who could fulfil India’s fast-bowling dream.
+An Indian pacer steaming in and bowling with a speed over 140 was a dream in the ’90s and early 2000s.
+In the timeframe between Javagal Srinath-Venkatesh Prasad and Zaheer Khan-Ashish Nehra-L Balaji etc. Mumbai’s Ajit Agarkar emerged as a bowler who could fulfill India’s fast-bowling dream.
 Making his debut in 1998, the wiry pacer unleashed his best in international cricket for the next ten years.

 Born in Mumbai on 4th December 1977, Agarkar showed signs of being another great product of the Bombay school of batting.
 Under the tutelage of a legendary coach, Ramakant Achrekar, Agarkar flourished as a batsman.
 His consistent form with the bat in Mumbai school cricket led to comparisons with Sachin Tendulkar at one point in time.
 However, Agarkar wanted to emulate his idols Dennis Lillee and Kapil Dev.